Nanny of the Maroons: The origins of Nanny

 According to a Maroon legend espoused by the Maroons of Accompong Town, Nanny was born into the Asante people of modern-day Ghana.
 According to several Maroon colonels, her mother's name is Nyankopong.
-It is possible that this figure was the founder of the Oyoko clan Antwiwaa Nyame.
+It is possible that this figure was the founder of the Oyoko clan, Antwiwaa Nyame.
 As Nyankopong is another name for Nyame, and the name Nyame is paired with Antwiwaa.
 In other words, she is a relative of the Asante ruling class of the Oyoko clan.
-She and her brother's name was also Acheampong and both Acheampong and Antwiwaa are Asante-rooted names no other Akan has.
+She and her brother's names were also Acheampong, and both Acheampong and Antwiwaa are Asante-rooted names no other Akan has.

 The notion that there are several versions of her early story stems from the fact that Maroons, like most Africans, deify their ancestors and use them as characters in folk tales.
 She is often the subject of many Maroon stories, and therefore, there are numerous origin stories.